microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 The follow-up study is focusing solely on the peri-implant vascularization of bone and soft tissue.
 We agree that the focus of our present study is more on the methodological side, hence we also submitted to 'Small Methods' and this comment led us to adapt the title of the manuscript emphasizing the methodological focus.

 > Methods/Results - In general, more animals need to be added to the general murine and murine mandible.
-I would expect at least 3 if not 5 per group.
-I can understand the limitations of working with larger species - especially with implants - to procure additional samples quickly.
-Also, some sort of actual segmentation needs to be done with an objective outcome (i.e. numbers) to demonstrate true separation.
-Same for pre- and post-decalcification.
-I encourage the authors to better replicate their previous work by adding a histological element to confirm their findings.
+> I would expect at least 3 if not 5 per group.
+> I can understand the limitations of working with larger species - especially with implants - to procure additional samples quickly.
+> Also, some sort of actual segmentation needs to be done with an objective outcome (i.e. numbers) to demonstrate true separation.

-NO :)
+> Same for pre- and post-decalcification.
+> I encourage the authors to better replicate their previous work by adding a histological element to confirm their findings.

+As answered to the comment above, we actually imaged more samples for most of the requested groups.
+If the editor and reviewer insist, we are happy to provide the data *for review purposes only*.
+The additional images are deliberately *not* present in the present manuscript since they are out of scope here, and they are part of follow-up studies.
+Fig. 6 shows that we can reach "true segmentation", as the visualization in panel D is solely based on the automatically extracted gray level regions shown in panel C, shown/explained in panel B.
+We kindly refuse to add "a histological element" here, since the validation and confirmation of microCT imaging findings with histology has been demonstrated multiple times by us [@doi:10.1152/ajprenal.00099.2017; @doi:10.1038/srep41842] and other authors; we happily stand on the shoulders of giants.

 > Limitations - While this is a limitation of the technology, this is not a limitation of your study.
 > Please expand this section to encompasses where your studies are lacking.

+We thank the reviewer for this helpful comment.
+We have expanded and adapted the section and described some limitations in more detail.

 > Further, I would encourage a cost comparison to competitive products.
 > Yes, it seems to work better, but is the cost worth it or even feasible.

-We expanded the section and described some limitations in more detail.
 Since our manuscript is neither a review nor a contrast agent market overview we kindly refuse to add a cost comparison of all the different available contrast agents for perfusing the vasculature.